A Self-Advocate’s Guide To Vaccines

 A Self-Advocate’s Guide to Vaccines

-Vaccines help teach your body how to recognize and fight off harmful germs.
+Vaccines help your body learn to fight harmful germs.

-Vaccines use a weak or “dead” version of a germ that causes a disease.
+They use a weak or “dead” version of a germ to teach your immune system.

 RSV